Thippharake-NaChiengmai/khanoon.nvim/README.md

 **Q: Icons not showing**

 1. Install a Nerd Font from [nerdfonts.com](https://www.nerdfonts.com/)
-2. Set the font in your terminal (e.g., "JetBrainsMono Nerd Font")
+2. Set the font in your terminal (e.g., "UbuntuMono Nerd Font")
 3. Restart terminal and Neovim

 **Q: Formatting not working**